 Drug overdose deaths in New Orleans have outpaced homicides in recent years.
 Jason recognizes and has always argued that the solution to drug addiction is treatment, not incarceration, regardless of the type of drug or ethnicity of the user.
 Jails and prisons are simply not equipped to treat addiction.

 Treat mental illness as a medical problem, not a crime

-By moving away from "money bail" New Orleans will see a reduced strain on the legal system and a reduced jail population, paying dividends back into the City’s coffers.
-We can use that savings to stabilize the budget, invest in communities and create a system built on equity and fairness.
-As District Attorney, Jason will ensure that suspects who are dangerous to others or may not return for trial will still be held, while implementing safe alternatives to cash bail for those charged with nonviolent offenses, including monitoring and regular check-ins.
+By engaging in thoughtful, practical reform of the current “money bail” system, New Orleans will see a reduced strain on the legal system and a reduced jail population, paying dividends back into the City’s coffers.
+We can use that savings to stabilize the budget, invest in communities, and create a system built on equity and fairness.